22bdo10074/Semester_5_practical/worksheet-1.1/README.md

 # Experiment-1.1
 ## 1. Aim/Overview of the practical:
-Write JavaScript to validate the following fields of the Registration page.
+### Write JavaScript to validate the following fields of the Registration page.
     1. First Name (Name should contains alphabets and the length should not be less than 6 characters).
     2. Password (Password should not be less than 6 characters length).
     3. E-mail id (should not contain any invalid and must follow the standard pattern name@domain.com)
     4. Mobile Number (Phone number should contain 10 digits only).
     5. Last Name and Address (should not be Empty).
-2. Task to be done:
+### 2. Task to be done:
  Design a static web page using HTML tags and use the CSS features with different layouts as per need of applications also Use JavaScript for designing dynamic web pages and client- side validation.
-3. Apparatus: HTML, CSS and JAVASCRIPT
+### 3. Apparatus: HTML, CSS and JAVASCRIPT

-4. Steps for experiment/practical:
+### 4. Steps for experiment/practical:

 To validate the specified fields of a registration page using HTML, CSS, and JavaScript, follow these steps:
 I.	Create the form structure with the required fields.
 II.
 Style the form using CSS.
 III.
 Add JavaScript for form validation.
 IV.
 HTML: Defines the form fields and includes the necessary id attributes for targeting elements in JavaScript.
 V.	CSS: Styles the form to make it visually appealing.
 VI.
 JavaScript: Adds an event listener to the form to handle form submission, validate the fields, and display error messages or a success message.

-VII.
-The validation checks include:
+### 	The validation checks include:
 •	First Name: Must contain only alphabets and be at least 6 characters long.
 •	Last Name: Must not be empty.
 •	Password: Must be at least 6 characters long.